paulcarroll/tabs/_pages/foo-fighters/learn-to-fly.md

 Trying to make my life my own

 ## Chorus

-B                    F#m4/7*
+&nbsp;    B                    F#m4/7*
-Looking to the sky to save him.
+Now, I'm lookin' to the sky to save me
 E
-Looking for a sign of light.
+Lookin' for a sign of life
-&nbsp;   B                     F#m4/7*  A       E Looking for something to help me burnout bright.
+B                        F#m4/7*          E
+Lookin' for somethin' to help me burn out bright &nbsp;   B                        F#m4/7*
-B                  F#m4/7*
-Looking for a complication.
+And I'm lookin' for a complication
 E
-Looking for some time to try.
+Lookin' cause I'm tired of lyin'
+&nbsp; G                 A
+Make my way back home when I learn to fly...
+&nbsp;    B                    F#m4/7*
+Now, I'm lookin' to the sky to save me
+E
+Lookin' for a sign of life
+B                        F#m4/7*          E
+Lookin' for somethin' to help me burn out bright &nbsp;   B                        F#m4/7*
+And I'm lookin' for a complication
+E
+Lookin' cause I'm tired of lyin'
+&nbsp; G                 A                E
+Make my way back home when I learn to fly...
-&nbsp; G                 A                   B
+&nbsp; G                 A                E
+Make my way back home when I learn to fly...
-Make my way beack home where I'll learn to fly.
+&nbsp; G                 A                   B ~~~ *(slowly fades out)*p Make my way back home when I learn to fly high